 Some patients experience a drop in motivation due to Trazodone, although their insomnia or physics improves.
 This is the drug’s effect on the nervous system.
 No motivation means no working out and unwillingness to eat healthily.

 Other side effects of this drug are fatigue, sleepiness and feeling tired.
-Those who experience these symptoms will not be able to get enough exercise, also becoming lazy due to the drug-induced lethargy.
+Those who experience these symptoms will not be able to get enough exercise, also experiencing the drug-induced lethargy.

 Once the drug starts to function, depression is alleviated, and the patient is more likely to be part of social activities such as going out and eat with friends.
 Without even realizing it, the individual is eating more, larger portions and maybe unhealthy food.
 The increase in social eating will also lead to an increase in mass.